 Disable Network Adapter and run dropper again

 The worm won’t killswitch if we don’t have an internet connection!
 Before we proceed, disable the VM’s network adapters.
-To do this, from the VM’s top-bar menu, select “Devices” > “Network” > click “Connect Network Adapter” to disconnect it.
-Verify that you do not have internet access from within the VM before proceeding.
+To do this, from the VM’s “Details” menu, select the NIC, and change the “Link State” to “inactive.”
+Once you have done so, the Windows toolbar should show a broken ethernet connection icon.
+This is desirable.

 Open Process Monitor again.
 Do the following from the menu options: